-- Premiums and Considerations - The Company reports uncollected premium balances from its insured members, Centers of Medicare and Medicaid Services and the Ohio Department of Medicaid as premiums and considerations in the financial statements.
+- Premiums and Considerations - The Company reports uncollected premium balances from its insured members, Centers for Medicare and Medicaid Services and the Ohio Department of Medicaid as premiums and considerations in the financial statements.
 Uncollected premium balances that are over 90 days past due, with the exception of amounts due from government insured plans, are considered nonadmitted assets.
 In addition to those balances, current balances are also considered nonadmitted if the corresponding balance greater than 90 days past due is deemed more than inconsequential.
-Premiums and considerations also include amounts for Centers of Medicare and Medicaid Services risk corridor receivables, Centers of Medicare and Medicaid Services risk adjustment receivables, and the Ohio Department of Medicaid pay for performance program receivables with the Ohio Department of Medicaid.
+Premiums and considerations also include amounts for the Centers for Medicare and Medicaid Services risk corridor receivables, the Centers for Medicare and Medicaid Services risk adjustment receivables for the Medicare Plans, and the Ohio Department of Medicaid pay for performance program receivables with the Ohio Department of Medicaid.

-Premium adjustments for the Centers of Medicare and Medicaid Services risk corridor is accounted for as premium adjustments subject to retrospectively rated features (see Note 24).
-Premium adjustments for the Centers of Medicare and Medicaid Services risk adjustment and the Ohio Department of Medicaid pay for program are accounted for as premium adjustments subject to redetermination (see Note 24). - Receivables from Parent, Subsidiaries, and Affiliates - In the normal course of business, the Company has various transactions with related parties (see Note 10).
-The Company reports any unsettled amounts due as receivables from parent, subsidiaries, and affiliates, in the financial statements.
-The Company has excluded receivables that do not meet the admissibility criteria from the financial statements.
+Premium adjustments for the Centers for Medicare and Medicaid Services risk corridor programs are accounted for as premium adjustments subject to retrospectively rated features (see Note 24).
+Premium adjustments for the Centers for Medicare and Medicaid Services risk adjustment and the Ohio Department of Medicaid pay for performance program are accounted for as premium adjustments subject to redetermination (see Note 24).